A symmetric $p$-adic symbol for triples of modular forms: Introduction

-where $\< \cdot , \cdot \>$ is the Poincaré pairing defined in Theorem 5.2 of \cite{Col95} and $\phi$ is the Frobenius map.
+where $\< \cdot , \cdot \>$ is the Poincaré pairing (cf. Theorem 5.2 in \cite{Col95}) and $\phi$ is the Frobenius map.
 It turns out that this quantity is independent -- up to a sign -- of the order of $f,g$ and $h$.
 This result is particularly surprising since the quantity in (\ref{22Sep211134a}) does not appear to be symbolically symmetric in $f,g$ and $h$.
 This will fit into the framework of our paper, as we relate this quantity to the image of certain diagonal cycles under the $p$-adic Abel-Jacobi map.

-The above can even be generalized to modular forms of higher weight and any characters satisfying $\chi_f \chi_g \chi_h=1$, which we will do in Section \ref{NewLfunction}.
+The above can even be generalised to modular forms of higher weight and any characters satisfying $\chi_f \chi_g \chi_h=1$, which we will do in Section \ref{NewLfunction}.
 In that case, one needs to adjust the Euler factors from (\ref{22Oct111106a}) and introduce an extra factor and some twists by $\chi_f^{-1}$ in (\ref{22Sep211134a}).
 One would also require that the weights be balanced, i.e. that the largest one is {strictly} smaller than the sum of the other two. \\

 In order to explicitly calculate (\ref{22Sep211134a}), for modular forms of general weight, we need certain computational tools, namely being able to compute ordinary projections of nearly overconvergent modular forms, as well as projection over the slope $\sigma$ subspace for $\sigma$ not necessarily zero.
-In \cite{Lau14}, the author describes an algorithm allowing the calculation of ordinary projections of overconvergent modular forms.
+In \cite{Lau14} (see also \cite{Lau11}), the author describes an algorithm allowing the calculation of ordinary projections of overconvergent modular forms.
 We introduce here improvements to this algorithm, allowing us to accomplish the aforementioned tasks.
-The use of this new algorithm is not restricted to this paper.
-The experimental calculations detailed in Section \ref{22Oct260529p}, on the symmetry of (\ref{22Sep211134a}), provide additional support to the fact that our algorithm is functioning properly. \\
+We illustrate this in the experimental calculations detailed in Section \ref{22Oct260529p}.
+The use of this new algorithm is not restricted to this paper. \\